woooferz/skarf-docs/legacy_docs/docs/configure.md

 `settings.links.image` Same as `settings.image`.

-`settings.color` The background colour of a link.
+`settings.links.color` The background colour of a link.